rvo-cs/plscope-utils/database/README.md

 #### Example PL/SQL Package

-The identfiers in tis PL/SQL package are used to demonstrate the functionality of the view.
+The following PL/SQL package is used to demonstrate the functionality of the view.

 ```sql
 create or replace package pkg is